Table of Contents

 Why developers choose CodeIgniter

-directory and default folders keep teams organized from day one. - Easy to learn, easy to ship.
-Clear docs and sensible defaults mean faster onboarding and shorter delivery cycles.
+- Easy to learn, easy to deploy.
+Clear documentation and sensible defaults enable faster onboarding and shorter delivery cycles.

 Common use cases